emiruzun0/Java-Exercises/README.md

 - `StudentRecord ` : Represents a student record with a name, list of courses, and course grades.
 Provides methods to add grades, get the student's name, courses, and course grades, and calculate average grades.
 - `GradebookManager `: Manages student records and provides methods to add students, add courses, and add grades.
 - `StudentGradebook` : Contains the main menu and user interface for interacting with the gradebook system.

+# Cell Phone Contact List - Map

+This Java project implements a simple Cell Phone Contact List where you can manage your contacts.
+Contacts are stored in a Map, associating names with one or more phone numbers.

+## Classes

+- `ContactListInterface` Interface : An interface that defines methods for adding, removing, searching, and displaying contacts.
+- `CellPhoneContactList` : A class that implements ContactListInterface.
+It represents the contact list and provides methods to add contacts, remove contacts, search for contacts, and display all contacts.
+- `Main` : The main class that contains the program's user interface and menu options for interacting with the Cell Phone Contact List.